-Elementary Algebra, Part I (F/S-Day & Night) Prerequisites: A grade of "C" or better in three units of MATH 304 or BUS 181.
+Elementary Algebra, Part I (F/S-Day & Night) Prerequisites: MATH 320 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
 Introductory examination of the structure of the number system.
 Covers such topics as an introduction to the concept of set operations, the field axioms of the real numbers, order of operations, properties of whole number exponents, variables, variable expressions, operations with monomials, definition of a polynomial, addition and subtraction of polynomials, linear equations, graphing linear equations, linear inequalities, and systems of linear equations, solutions of first degree equations and inequalities in one variable, and applications.
 A student must take MATH 108 to complete Elementary Algebra.
 Students who pass MATH 107 are not eligible for MATH 102.
 Two and one-half hours lecture, one hour lab.